YucelFuat/Database-Automation/README.md

 This repository contains a **Bash script** that automates the creation of a PostgreSQL database, users, and tables.
 It also inserts sample book data, defines a function to add books, and grants appropriate permissions to different users.

-This project was developed as part of an **interview task** to demonstrate database automation using Bash and PostgreSQL.
+This project was developed to demonstrate database automation using Bash and PostgreSQL.

 Features
 --------